 As Victoria Morrissey, Global Marketing and Brand Director at Caterpillar, presented the behind-the-scenes for recent brand work, she had the collective attention of 600+ marketers as she walked through the research and steps to create the newest branding that hit its mark with their customers.
 Tapping into a group of people that “do”, their tagline, “Let’s Do the Work” is short, blunt, and clear.

 The tagline focused their efforts to create ads, videos, sales enablement and other content.
 But the added bonus of this presentation was the subtle differences for that tagline in different markets.
 In the US market where the biggest challenge for construction growth is paperwork, processes and delays, the message hits home to the doers that simply want to build, to create – from journeyman to executive.
-In fact, the accompanying video captured the spirit of their customer so well that the video was approved by the executive team without any discussion – a first for Ms. Morrissey.

 But Caterpillar didn’t stop there.
 With an eye on their biggest growth region, China, they knew a direct translation wouldn’t convey the same message.
 Through research and slight adjustments that took into account the collective and consensus-building characteristics of the Chinese culture, they tweaked the message to say “creating our dreams of today”.
 This branding campaign resulted in an increase of market share both in the U.S. and China, even as other construction companies declined.